dzoladz/tedsig-futures/_posts/2021-01-01-notes-on-a-speculative-design-reading-group.md

 different people.
 I think it's important to do this because the benefits and harms of particular futures will always be distributed unevenly.*

-## Speculative design, climate, and "problem solving"
+## Speculative Design, Climate, and "Problem Solving"

 Discussions about "what is the difference between art and design?" might seem a little annoying and self-important to outsiders&mdash;but I think in the